Pet-Friendly Travel; Tips and Advice Knowing how to make your next RV trip pet friendly is…

 The Great Smoky Mountains National Park encompasses over 500,000 acres, making it one of the largest protected areas in the East.
 It straddles the borders of the states of Tennessee and North Carolina.
-In fact, it has three main entrances, in Gatlinburg, TN, Townsend, TN and Cherokee, NC.
+In fact, it has three main entrances; Gatlinburg, TN, Townsend, TN, and Cherokee, NC.

-Running a full hundred miles along the northwestern border of the state, Shenandoah National Park is served by a wide variety of neighboring cities and towns.
-Including, Harrisonburg, Waynesboro, Sperryville, and Front Royal.
+Running a full hundred miles along the northwestern border of the state, Shenandoah National Park is served by various neighboring cities and towns.
+Including Harrisonburg, Waynesboro, Sperryville, and Front Royal.
 The southern end of Skyline Drive is only a short drive away from the relatively big city of Charlottesville.

 Yellowstone National Park, Wyoming

 Yellowstone National Park in Wyoming is one of the pinnacle camping spots for any RV’er.
 Therefore, with several options right inside the park, you’ll be able to make the most of your time enjoying scenic views of mountain terrain and geysers.